 Mother (Harriette Anderson Kaser) mentions in her story that her great aunt Elizabeth Stout “Lib” Cunningham was a terrific cook, but unfortunately, she doesn’t tell us what Lib cooked.
 Instead she remembers all the details about every antique car, the road conditions and travel directions.
 Even though my mother was a home economics teacher for many years, she was always more interested in cars than in food preparation.

 In her eighties and nineties, she could lovingly describe every car she ever owned.
 And Grandma Vera Anderson and Grandpa Leonard Guy Anderson started driving cars as soon as it was feasible.
-After the ones named below, in the late 20’s they owned a Stutz, which you can see here.
+After the ones named below, in the late 20’s they owned a Stutz, which you can see here, in Road Trip Adventures with Family Travelers.
 My uncle Herbert Anderson posed beside that car in 1927.

 In her story that I relate tomorrow, Mother describes the red Maxwell Runabout that her parents were driving when she and her brothers were small.
 From the pictures I have been able to find, theirs was probably a 1912.
 Mother describes a round gas tank in front of a luggage box and that is missing on the earlier models I’ve seen pictures of, but it is present in 1912.
 Nevertheless, here’s a picture of a 1911 Maxwell Runabout, because I like to picture my Grandmother and Grandfather and their three small children in this bright red car.